tigert1998/skeletal-animation/readme.md

 So this repository can stay cross-platform.
 The `USE_SYSTEM_ASSIMP` and `USE_SYSTEM_BULLET` flag decides whether the system library of `assimp` and `bullet3` is used.
-If not able to installed these two libraries in the system path, simplily remember to leave them turned off and let CMake build the libraries for you.
+If not able to installed these two libraries in the system path, simply remember to leave them turned off and let CMake build the libraries for you.

 ```
 git submodule update --init --recursive